• Skip to primary navigation

 Sometimes, I even realize that I won’t be happier because of doing the thing, and so I don’t do it.
 Awesome!
 Now I don’t have to do the thing I don’t want to do, and I realize that there’s no reason to feel guilty for it.

-There are a million things I can tell myself I “should” be doing or doing better in life:
+Especially in motherhood, there are a million things I can tell myself I “should” be doing or doing better in life.

 I should be able to handle more on my own.